ciena/turnbuckle/QUICKSTART.md

 # Quick start guide

-The purpose of this document is to a short walk through of building, deploying, and using the constraint policy resources as a way to help demonstrate the capability.
+The purpose of this document is to do a short walkthrough of building, deploying, and using the constraint policy resources as a way to help demonstrate the capability.

 # Local Kubernetes cluster

-This quick start guide use Kubernetes in Docker (KinD) to create a Kubernetes cluster for the walk through.
+This quick start guide use Kubernetes in Docker (KinD) to create a Kubernetes cluster for the walkthrough.
 If you choose to use your own cluster you will have to adjust the commands to your environment.

 Find instructions to install KinD at `https://kind.sigs.k8s.io/docs/user/quick-start/#installation`.